technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 8 - Set up skill-based routing in unified routing.md

     ![](./media/media8/image3.png)

-## Exercise 2: Create a rating model and rating value
+## Task 2: Create a rating model and rating value

 1. In the **Customer Service admin center** navigate to the site map and select **Routing** under **Customer support** group.